 Via Christi Health is training physicians, nurses and other clinicians to recognize warning signs that a patient may be a victim of human trafficking and then to provide help to the victims.

-The first round of training was held in late February 2014 at both hospitals and was attended by more than 125 clinicians.
+After the initial training drew more than 125 clinicians last year, approximately 400 attended the recent sessions at Via Christi’s St. Francis and St. Joseph hospitals.
 A team of Via Christi clinicians developed a four-step protocol for frontline caregivers to follow, outlining warning signs to look for and the procedures for helping potential victims get help.
-An updated version of the protocol will be rolled out during the 2015 training sessions.
+An updated version of the protocol was distributed during the 2015 training sessions.